 With about 1300 kilometers (800 miles) of beaches, the oldest colonial settlement in the Western Hemisphere, and spectacular mountains and landscapes, the Dominican Republic is the single most-visited tourist destination in the Caribbean.
 In 2014, the country received 26% of all tourists visiting the region.
-In 2015, 5.6 million foreign tourists visited the island, hotel capacity grew to some 70,000 rooms, and 32 world-class golf courses were in operation.
-For many years tourism has been the primary source of foreign currency for the Dominican economy: 6.2 billion dollars in 2015.
+In 2016, six million tourists visited the island, hotel capacity grew to more than 70,000 rooms, and 32 world-class golf courses were in operation.
+For many years tourism has been the primary source of foreign currency for the Dominican economy.
+Tourism revenues, \$6.7 billion in 2016, now surpass those of Brazil and rank second in Latin America, behind Mexico.